Opticos/gwsl/tutorials/manual.md

 *  [Familiarizing Yourself With WSL](https://docs.microsoft.com/en-us/windows/wsl/about)
 *  [Enabling WSL and Installing Distros](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

-To verify WSL is installed correctly, type ```wsl.exe``` in the command line and verify that there are no errors.
+To make sure WSL is installed correctly, type ```wsl.exe``` in the command line and verify that there are no errors.

 #### Installing GWSL ####